All Episodes

 Let me stop you right there.

-I talked to somebody not very long ago who said, you know, if I see a raccoon or a rabbit and I'm driving down the street, I swerve and I squish them every time I get a chance.
+I talked to somebody not very long ago who said, you know, if I see a raccoon or a rabbit and I'm driving down the street, I swerve and I squoosh them every time I get a chance.

-You know, I thought when I heard that, Brad, If a person, to me, that's almost as much of a sin personally as killing a human being.
+You know, I thought when I heard that, Brad, if a person, to me, that's almost as much of a sin personally as killing a human being.

 Now, obviously it isn't, but the intentional, mindless taking of life.